Amwence/Certified-Cloud-Security-Professional-CCSP-/MultiVendor Pathway Connectivity.md

 Using multiple vendors is a proactive way for CSPs to mitigate the risk of losing network connectivity

-Best practice for CSPs or Data
+Best practice for CSPs or Datacenters is dual-entry, dual-provider for high availability:

+Two providers entering the building from separate locations

+Cloud customers should consider multiple paths for communicating with their cloud vendor.

+(PROTECTS AVAILABILITY)